ehamiter/bookerics/README.md

 > bookmarks, but for Erics

 **`bookerics`** is a modern, self-hosted bookmark manager that combines simplicity with powerful features.
-Think of it as a personal alternative to [Pinboard](https://pinboard.in/) with intelligent tagging, automatic screenshots, RSS feeds, and seamless cloud synchronization.
+Think of it as a personal alternative to [Pinboard](https://pinboard.in/) with intelligent tagging, automatic screenshots, RSS feeds, and cloud synchronization.

 ![Screenshot](bookerics/static/images/screenshot.webp)